grafana/beyla/README.md

 Now that we have an example running, we are ready to download and run Beyla.

-First, download and unpack the latest release from the [Github releases page](https://github.com/grafana/beyla/releases).
+First, download and unpack the latest release from the [GitHub releases page](https://github.com/grafana/beyla/releases).
 The release should contain the `./beyla` executable.

 Beyla supports multiple ways to find the service to be instrumented (by network port, executable name, process ID),